milescajus/2D_pathfinder/README.md

 Walls must be edited manually in `Pathfinder.cs`.

-Currently simply prints the grid in the terminal with each move.
+Currently simply prints the grid in the terminal with each move, where `[ ]` is a free space, `[X]` is the current position, and `[*]` is a wall.
+Walls are also placed at previous positions to avoid retracing or loops.

 Example Output
 ---